St. Matthew > Around the Diocese News

 Catholic Charities invites you to make a lasting impact in our community by attending the Vineyard of Hope Banquet.
 Join them on May 1 at Carmel Country Club for an inspiring evening that celebrates their mission of hope for those in need.
 With Bishop Michael Martin, the Tenth Bishop of the Diocese of Charlotte, as our keynote speaker, this event will inspire a deep passion for service and strengthen your commitment to helping those in need within our community.
 The Vineyard of Hope Banquet, much like the vineyard in Scripture, calls each of us to labor in God’s vineyard, nurturing and supporting our neighbors.
 Together, we can plant seeds of hope and build a stronger, more united community.
 Click here to RSVP Today.
 Your participation will directly impact the future of those we serve.
 Seats are limited, so don’t delay!
 Can’t attend?
 You can still make a difference by donating to support this important evening.

-Celebrate Mass in the Byzantine Rite on Saturdays at 4 pm at St. Philip Neri Catholic Church in Fort Mill, SC (292 Munn Road).
+Celebrate Mass in the Byzantine Rite on Saturdays at 4 pm at St. Philip Neri Catholic Church in Fort Mill, South Carolina (292 Munn Road).
 The Divine Liturgy is held in the Ministry Center, the building across from the main church.
 All are welcome.
 Bishop Kurt Burnette granted the Byzantine community a proper name, The Petro Oros Byzantine Catholic Mission.
 Father Oros was a Ukrainian priest martyred in 1953 and recently beatified by Pope Francis.
 For more information visit www.carolinabyzantine.com or contact Andrea Kakuk at akakuk1@gmail.com.

 Catholic Charities Elder Ministry